Hydrogen evolution reaction: HER in electrolysis

 HER is a key reaction which occurs in the electrolysis of water for the production of hydrogen for both industrial energy applications, as well as small-scale laboratory research.
 Due to the abundance of water on Earth, hydrogen production poses a potentially scalable process for fuel generation.
 This is an alternative to steam methane reforming for hydrogen production, which has significant greenhouse gas emissions, and as such scientists are looking to improve and scale up electrolysis processes that have fewer emissions.

 Electrolysis mechanism

+Two HER reaction pathways, Volmer-Volmer-Tafel and Volmer-Heyrovsky, in acidic conditions.

 In acidic conditions, the hydrogen evolution reaction follows the formula:

+Two HER reaction pathways, Volmer-Volmer-Tafel and Volmer-Heyrovsky, in alkaline conditions.

 In neutral or alkaline conditions, the reaction follows the formula:

+In either conditions there are two different reaction pathways: Volmer-Volmer-Tafel pathway where two protons adsorb onto the electrode surface and combine into H_{2}, and Volmer-Heyrovsky pathway, where one proton is adsorbed and molecular hydrogen is created through its interaction with electrolyte H_{2}O or H_{3}O^{+} species.
 Both of these mechanisms can be seen in industrial practices at the cathode side of the electrolyzer where hydrogen evolution occurs.
 In acidic conditions, it is referred to as proton exchange membrane electrolysis or PEM, while in alkaline conditions it is referred to simply as alkaline electrolysis.
 Historically, alkaline electrolysis has been the dominant method of the two, though PEM has recently began to grow due to the higher current density that can be achieved in PEM electrolysis.